klb2/reproducible-paper-python-template/README.md

 basic structure in `main.py`, where only need to add your custom code.
 This README also already contains all important information and you only need to adjust the parts specific to your project.
+The `run.sh` script should contain the exact commands that you used to generate the results/plots in your paper.
+In particular, you should make sure to specify all of the parameters.

 The proposed structure of the README is
 1. Information about the paper (title, authors, journal/conference, DOI, arXiv)